 To reduce land-use conflict and to delineate the Enterprise and Mixed Use zones, it is considered appropriate to also realign the two zones to match with the aforementioned road realignment.
-This would mean the entire defence land () and Lots 1, 2 and 3 in would be zoned Mixed Use instead of Enterprise - see figure 2 below for reference.
+This would mean the entire defence land (would be zoned Mixed Use instead of Enterprise - see figure 2 below for reference.